 A key step in this improvement process is identifying the values of the dual variables.
 There are 15 variables in the primal LP, corresponding to the squares in the grid, and representing the number of units to be shipped from the corresponding warehouse to the corresponding customer.
 The primal LP has eight constraints: three to ensure that each supply is exhausted (these correspond to the rows of the grid), and five to ensure that each demand is met (these correspond to the columns of the grid).
 So the dual LP will have eight variables: one for each row and one for each column.
 Let's call the "row variables" v_1 , v_2 , and v_3 , and let's call the "column variables" w_1 through w_5 .
 We can use complementary slackness to determine the values of the dual variables from the values of the primal variables, which we have in the grid.
-See pages 208-210 of the textbook for a complete discussion of the primal and dual LPs and the application of complementary slackness; the end result is the following:
+From complementary slackness, if the primal solution is optimal, then basic primal variables should correspond to tight dual constraints, which gives us the following: